-ADR Transport of Dangerous Goods Awareness Introduction [ Classroom ]
+ADR Transport of Dangerous Goods Awareness Training [ Classroom ]

 The United Nations Committee of Experts on the Transport of Dangerous Goods developed recommendations on the Transport of Dangerous Goods (TDG) to ensure that the risks to people, property and the environment are minimised when transporting hazardous materials.

 Some of the key objectives of the recommendations on TDG are the harmonization of hazard awareness, risk reduction during transport with appropriate packaging/containment, and better communication through marking, labeling and documentation.
 These recommendations have been implemented through the European Agreement for the international carriage of dangerous goods by road – more commonly known as ADR.

-The Dangerous Goods Awareness Training Course will provide delegates with the essential knowledge necessary to satisfy the legal requirement for a basic level of dangerous goods training.
+The ADR Transport of Dangerous Goods Awareness Training Course provides you with the essential knowledge required to satisfy the legal requirement for a basic level of dangerous goods training.
 The course provides comprehensive information on the following key areas:

-The content of the Dangerous Goods Training Introduction Course is aimed at those individuals who have a responsibility for any/all of the following:
+You should attend the ADR Transport of Dangerous Goods Training Introduction Course if you have responsibility for any/all of the following:

 - Authoring SDSs and the completion of Section 14